bliutwo/pomodoro/README.md

 - It's impossible to stop the timer (even with red X or ctrl+C on the keyboard in the terminal) unless I stop the "Python" task in task manager.

 - [x] Get the updates to correspond to one second. (`app.setPollTime(1000)`)
-- [ ] Fix the unstoppable timer issue mentioned above.
+- [x] Fix the unstoppable timer issue mentioned above. *Apparently fixing the above TODO also fixed this TODO.
+Ctrl + C works now.*

 Actually, the unstoppable timer issue isn't as important.
 What I really need to do now is to display the Pomodoro timer on top of the global timer, as well as a background corresponding to what the session is (pomodoro, break).